MatsEsseldeurs/spiroid/docs/README.md

 > Note: Operation with both stellar evolution and planetary tides (kaula) disabled is untested.

 ### Stellar evolution (`Star`)
-Evolution of the star can be enabled by setting the `evolution` property of the `Star` to `Interpolated` and provide the appropriate data file.
+Evolution of the star can be enabled by setting the `evolution` property of the `Star` to `Starevol` or `Mesa` and provide the appropriate data file.
+Source of data is typically from [STAREVOL](https://obswww.unige.ch/Research/evol/starevol/starevol.php) or [MESA](https://mesastar.org/) stellar models.
-(e.g. `examples/data/star/evolution/savgol_08.csv`).
+(e.g. `examples/data/star/evolution/savgol_10.csv` or `examples/data/star/evolution/mesa_10.csv`).
 The format of the file must be CSV (Comma Separated Values) with the following header and fields:

 - `age` (years)